 This section covers a high-level overview of the engines and engines' interactions, which are the foundation for starting to interact with QuickSet.

 QuickSet can be integrated into and with many different platforms, devices, and applications.
 By implementing the whole-home discovery and control capabilities embodied in QuickSet, companies and application developers make it possible for consumers to automatically discover and interact with all points of access to content and applications in the home through a single point of control (a voice assistant; a touchscreen device, or a remote control).

 QuickSet provides a unified discovery and control interface through different communication mediums ranging from HDMI to IP, and different wireless protocols such as 802.15.4 based protocols, Bluetooth, and widely used Infrared.

-This guide is broken into two primary sections, the out of the box experience and QuickSet in every day lives, exploring how QuickSet provides a friction-less experience for consumers to get to their content.
+This page is broken into two primary sections, the out of the box experience and QuickSet in every day lives, exploring how QuickSet provides a friction-less experience for consumers to get to their content.
 This guide assumes that the user has proper credentials for accessing QuickSet.

 Out-Of-The-Box Experience With QuickSet

-People buying devices for the home are looking for solutions that simplify their user experience right from the time when they open the box for set-up.
+People buying devices for their homes are looking for solutions that simplify their user experience right from the time when they open the box for set-up.
 In today's evolving home, the initial device installation and setup is more complicated than ever.
 These complications lead to consumers spending hours setting up their devices and/or paying for an installation service.

 QuickSet makes this experience a hassle-free journey by its automatic recognition of devices within the home and control point configuration.
 Following sequence diagram covers the flow of events between the host application and QuickSet engines.